 Erectile Dysfunction and Priapism

-The goal of all priapism treatment is to make the erection go away and preserve future erectile function.
-Treatment options include:
+The goal of any treatment for the condition is to make the erection go away and prevent ED.
+Options include:

-- Aspiration: After numbing the penis, doctors will insert a needle and drain blood from the penis to reduce pressure and swelling.
+Removing the blood: After your doctor numbs your penis, he’ll use a needle to drain blood from the area to ease pressure and swelling.

-If you suspect that you are experiencing priapism, you should not attempt to treat it yourself.
-Instead, seek emergency care as soon as possible.
+If you think you have priapism, don't try to treat it yourself.
+Instead, get emergency care as soon as possible.